ivelum/landing/content/blog/why-most-startups-shouldnt-start-with-a-mobile-app/index.md

 ---
-title: Why most startups shouldn’t start with a mobile app
+title: Why most startups shouldn't start with a mobile app
 description: Planning to build your MVP as a mobile app?
 Here's why starting with a web app might save you time, money, and frustration
 thumbnail: thumbnail.png
 author: Denis Stebunov